Newport sex scandal

 The Army and Navy YMCA in Newport, Rhode Island, where the investigation primarily occurred.

 The Newport sex scandal arose from a 1919 investigation by the United States Navy into homosexual acts by Navy personnel and civilians in Newport, Rhode Island.
 The investigation was noted for its controversial methods of intelligence gathering, specifically its use of enlisted personnel to investigate alleged homosexuals by engaging them sexually.
 A subsequent trial attracted national news coverage and provoked a congressional investigation, which concluded with Secretary of the Navy Josephus Daniels and Assistant Secretary of the Navy (and future United States president) Franklin D. Roosevelt being formally rebuked by a Congressional committee.

+Even by the standards of the early 1920s—when homosexuality was widely criminalized and heavily stigmatized—many people believed the Navy’s investigation went too far, however public outrage was mainly caused by the Navy’s investigative methods, not by sympathy for homosexuality itself.

 History

 Background and investigation

 In February 1919, sailor Thomas Brunelle and chief machinist's mate Ervin Arnold were patients at the naval hospital at Naval Station Newport in Newport, Rhode Island.
 Brunelle disclosed to Arnold that both naval and civilian men who have sex with men regularly met at the Army and Navy YMCA and the Newport Art Club for companionship and sex.
 Arnold independently investigated Brunelle's claims, discovering parties involving cross-dressing, same-sex sexual activity, and liquor and cocaine use at the locations.

 Arnold presented his Navy superiors with a detailed report of his findings.
 Admiral Spencer S. Wood, commander of the 2nd Naval District, ordered an investigation and created a court of inquiry to review Arnold's claims.
 On March 19, 1919, the court concluded that a thorough investigation was warranted.
-Then-Assistant Secretary of the Navy Franklin D. Roosevelt approved the court's recommendation, and asked Attorney General A. Mitchell Palmer to undertake the investigation.
+Assistant Secretary of the Navy Franklin D. Roosevelt approved the court's recommendation, and asked Attorney General A. Mitchell Palmer to undertake the investigation.

 Palmer assigned Arnold, a former Connecticut state detective, to lead the investigation.
 With an infiltration approach in mind, he chose his investigators on the basis of their youth and looks.
 Over a period of several weeks, 13 such agents submitted daily reports to Arnold that included candid descriptions of homosexual acts and their participation in them.
 They rarely reported any hesitancy or qualms about their direct participation.